MagicFoundation/Alcinoe/README.md

 High-Performance Text Control with HTML Formatting and Interactive Capabilities
 ===============================================================================

-TALText is a powerful component similar to TText, but with enhanced capabilities, such as support for basic HTML text formatting.
-Despite integrating HTML formatting, TALText offers significant performance improvements over TText.
+**TALText** is a robust component similar to **TText**, but with enhanced capabilities like basic HTML text formatting support.
+Despite incorporating HTML formatting, **TALText** delivers substantial performance improvements over **TText**.
-This is achieved through its use of a double-buffered engine, which renders the text on an internal buffer and then draws only this buffer onto the form during each paint cycle.
-This design makes TALText extremely fast and efficient.
+This is achieved through its double-buffered engine, which renders text on an internal buffer and then draws only the buffer onto the form during each paint cycle.
+This design ensures that **TALText** is extremely fast and efficient.
-Additionally, TALText extends its functionality by supporting mouse event handling that can detect the specific HTML elements (e.g., span ID and bounds) under the mouse pointer.
-This feature allows for interactive text elements, making it perfect for applications requiring responsive, dynamic text behavior.
+Additionally, **TALText** enhances functionality by supporting mouse event handling, allowing it to detect specific HTML elements (such as span IDs and bounds) under the mouse pointer.
+This feature enables interactive text elements, making it ideal for applications requiring dynamic, responsive text behavior.
 Learn more at [Demos/ALFmxControls](https://github.com/MagicFoundation/Alcinoe/tree/master/Demos/ALFmxControls)

 <img src="https://raw.githubusercontent.com/MagicFoundation/Alcinoe/Skia/References/DocImages/htmltext.png?raw=true" />